Last Updated on

 4. Evolutionary History of Humans

-What Would Happen If They Did Not Clench Their Fists?
+What Would Happen If Babies Do Not Clench Their Fists?

 Researchers cite a congenital issue called amniotic band syndrome as a plausible explanation for a baby not clenching his fists.
 Sometimes thin strands from amniotic sac may get peeled away to float with the amniotic fluid which is around the baby.
 The strands may wrap around the toes, fingers or even arms of the baby causing serious injury to the limbs including amputation.
 The reason why some tiny bands get stripped away from the amniotic sac is not known yet.
 But some doctors propose that a baby’s lack of appropriate palmar grasp reflex can be a reason of amniotic band syndrome.
 And hence, a baby may not be able to clench his fists.